Apply to Become a Master Gardener

-The application period for the 2026 volunteer training cohort is now closed.
-If you are interested in becoming a Master Gardener, please submit your name and email through the “Volunteer Training Notification Form.”
-We will reach out to you when the next application period opens for the 2027 training.
+The application period for the 2026-2027 volunteer training cohort is now open.
+If you are interested in becoming a Master Gardener, please use the link below to access our application form.

 To learn about the Washington Gardener Certificate, our non-volunteer learning option, continue below.